Zamiell/isaac-faq/Mod-Organization.md

 ### 7) Resiliency

 In the Isaac Lua environment, other mods will be able to access the global variables that you set.
-Sometimes, this is intentioal - you are explicitly exporting functionality to be used by other mods.
+Sometimes, this is intentional - you are explicitly exporting functionality to be used by other mods.
 But a lot of the time, it's not intentional, and a mod is designed around using global variables as a means for all of the files to talk to each other.

 Mods that are structured like this are at a risk of someone else reaching in and deleting or overwriting the global variables.
 In truth, this kind of thing is rare.
 But why take the chance?
 Refactoring global variables into local variables only takes a tiny amount of effort.